-Nazi Airliner in New York
+Nazi Airliner in Brooklyn

 The aircraft was a Fw 200 VI, registered as D-ACON and named “Brandenburg.”